Skip to main content

 • Find 'Apple Pay' in the list and click on it.

-• Enter your custom domain and click 'add'.
+• Enter your custom domain and click 'Save'.

 Extra steps if you're using the widget with a custom domain

-• Then, in Stripe, click on 'Add new domain'.
+• Then, in Stripe, click on 'Add a new domain'.

 • Add the domain you're loading the widget from.